bweatherson/demons/latest-export.md

 The bigger worry here is that one key argument for Uniqueness seems to require that Uniqueness is knowable.
 A number of recent authors have argued that Uniqueness best explains our practice of deferring to rational people.^[There is a nice discussion of this argument, including citations of the papers I'm about to discuss, in @KopecTitelbaum2016 [195].]
 For instance, Greco and Hedden use this principle in their argument for Uniqueness.

-> If agent $S_1$ judges that $S_2$'s belief that $P$ is rational and that $S_1$ does not have relevant evidence that $S_2$ lacks, then $S_1$ defers to $S_2$'s belief that $P$. @GrecoHedden2016, 373.
+> If agent $S_1$ judges that $S_2$'s belief that $P$ is rational and that $S_1$ does not have relevant evidence that $S_2$ lacks, then $S_1$ defers to $S_2$'s belief that $P$. [@GrecoHedden2016, 373].

 Similar kinds of arguments are made by @Dogramaci2012 and @Horowitz2014.
 But the principle looks rather dubious in the case of these games.
-Imagine that $A$ forms a belief that $B$ believes that a rational thing to do in the Xefteris game is to play 0.6, and so she will play 0.6.
+Imagine that A forms a belief that B believes that a rational thing to do in the Xefteris game is to play 0.6, and so she will play 0.6.
 She should judge that belief to be rational; as we saw it is fully defensible.
-But although she does not believe that she has evidence that $B$ lacks, she should not defer to it.
-At least, she should not act as if she defers to it; believing that $B$ will play 0.6 is a reason to play something other than 0.6.
+But although she does not believe that she has evidence that B lacks, she should not defer to it.
+At least, she should not act as if she defers to it; believing that B will play 0.6 is a reason to play something other than 0.6.

 And that's the general case for these symmetric games with only asymmetric equilibria.
 Believing that someone else is at an equilibrium point is a reason to not copy them.
 If it were not a reason to not copy them, then the strategy profile where each player plays the same thing would be a symmetric equilibrium.
 So thinking about these games doesn't just give us a rebutting defeater for Uniqueness, as described in the previous two sections, but an undercutting defeater, since they also tell against a premise that has been central to recent defences of Uniqueness.

 I think there is a somewhat better move available to the Uniqueness theorist.
-They could simply deny that the Xefteris game, as I've described it, is even possible. ^[This is really just a response to the argument based on that game; I think they just have to say that in Chicken a rational player will rationally think the other player is more likely to make one of the two choices with equal expected payoffs.]
+They could simply deny that the Xefteris game, as I've described it, is even possible.^[This is really just a response to the argument based on that game; I think they just have to say that in Chicken a rational player will rationally think the other player is more likely to make one of the two choices with equal expected payoffs.]
 This perhaps isn't as surprising as it might seem.

 Note two things about the Xefteris game.
 First, it is an infinite game in the sense that each player has infinitely many choices.
 It turns out this matters to the proof that there is no symmetric equilibrium to the game.
 Second, we are assuming it is common knowledge, and hence true, that the players are perfectly rational.
 Third, we are assuming that perfect rationality entails that people will not choose one option when there is a better option available.
 When you put those three things together, some things that do not look obviously inconsistent turn out to be impossible.
 Here's one example of that.

-> $A$ and $B$ are playing a game.
+> A and B are playing a game.
 Each picks a real number in the open interval (0, 1).
 They each receive a payoff equal to the average of the two numbers picked.

 For any number that either player picks, there is a better option available.
 It is always better to pick $\frac{x+1}{2}$ than $x$, for example.
 So it is impossible that each player knows the other is rational, and that rationality means never picking one option when a better option is available.